AshdeepSingh-AMD/Python-Course/README.md

 # Iris Dataset Predictions
 The file named 'Iris Dataset Predictions' contained the code applied with iris_dataset.

-The code use 5 alogorithms to test and train model.The algorithms are --\n
+The code use 5 alogorithms to test and train model.The algorithms are --

         * DecisionTreeClassifier          * SVM             * LinearRegression
         * RandomForestClassifier          * NaiveByes       * LogisticRegression